Shellanigans/PIK/README.md

 ## Statements

 Like functions, you can create statements which are, at their most basic form, an 'IF/ELSE' statement.
 They only accept two operands and one comparator.
 You also must always specify actions for both the true AND false cases; even if they are (NULL).

-Just like functions, you must begin all the statements with the line {STATEMENTS}.
-After this you may begin and name each statement like so:
+You may begin and name each statement like so:

 ```
 {STATEMENT NAME IF_ELSE_STATEMENT_NAME}